MoonManModding/EmergingTechnology/README.md

 The Grow Bed requires a steady stream of water to function, provided either through using a bucket of water (lame) or  automation (awesome).
 Get some water in your Grow Bed, and other Grow Beds adjacent to the outflow pipe will fill up too!

+Want to speed up your 🌾🌾🌾 growth?
+Add growth media!
+Placing a block of Dirt, Sand, Gravel or Clay in the Grow Bed will boost your plant's growing ability.

+You can change the water usage and growth modifiers in the mod's Config to make things a bit easier (or more challenging).

+# About 🔬

+This mod is in <b>alpha</b>, and also my first mod, so please be patient if you find bugs.
+Post any problems in the Issues tab in this repository.
+Feel free to also add requests for future updates 😎

+Planned updates include:

+- Powered Lighting with variations and upgrades
+- More growth media types
+- OpenComputers support

+I'm a freelance developer with bills to pay, but I will try to keep this mod as updated and bug-free as possible.